larispoli/immunoassay-lot-correction/README.md

 ### Mixed 4PL and 5PL Datasets

 When some plates were originally fitted with 4PL and others with 5PL, the pipeline tests both shared models and selects the one with lower overall RMSE.
-In most cases, the 5PL will be selected because it can accommodate slight asymmetry in 4PL plates (the asymmetry parameter will estimate near 1.0 for symmetric curves) while also fitting the genuinely asymmetric 5PL plates.
+In most cases, the 5PL will be selected because it can accommodate slight asymmetry in 4PL plates (the asymmetry parameter will be estimated near 1.0 for symmetric curves) while also fitting the genuinely asymmetric 5PL plates.

 The pipeline reports the median difference between original reported concentrations and simultaneous model predictions for each model type separately.
 If the differences are small (under 10%), the original curve model choice did not substantially affect the reported values and no action is needed.
 If the differences are large, and raw plate reader data is available, rerunning the affected plates with a consistent curve model would produce more accurate starting concentrations before applying the shift factor correction.